-It is important to realize that even when there may be harmonic changes in a "modal" jazz composition, the soloists are instructed to improvise on the scale implied by the harmony.
+It is important to realize that even when there may be chords specified in a "modal" jazz composition, the soloists are instructed to improvise on the scale implied by the harmony.
 In class we used Herbie Hancock's "Cantaloupe Island" -- a rhythmic piece that shows the influence of on Hancock of both modal improvising and the "funky" rhythms in the music of Horace Silver.
-You saw the musical instructions on the screen in which the scales to be used in the solos were written out -- four measures per one scale.
+You saw the musical instructions on the screen in which the modes to be used in the solos were specified -- four measures for each scale.
 Using scales as the basis for improvisations gives the solos a very different sound than working one's way through a series of chord progressions, which may come at the rate of two or more per measure.
 Here is the sheet of music where the player is instructed to think of the melody as using a "chord" (harmony), but the improvising should be done on the specified scale pattern (or mode).